-Brad Glosserman is executive director at Pacific Forum CSIS and co-editor of Comparative Connections.
-He is also the director of the Pacific Forum’s Young Leaders Program.
-Mr. Glosserman is the former director of research at Pacific Forum.
+Brad Glosserman is a visiting professor at the Tama University Center for Rule Making Strategies and senior advisor for Pacific Forum CSIS, where, among other things, he co-edits Comparative Connections.
+For 15 years, he was the executive director of Pacific Forum CSIS.
+He is the co-author, with Scott Snyder, of The Japan-ROK Identity Clash (Columbia University Press 2015).
 He has authored dozens of monographs on topics related to US foreign policy and Asian security.
 His opinion articles and commentary have appeared in media around the world.
 Prior to joining Pacific Forum, he was, for 10 years, a member of The Japan Times editorial board, and continues to serve as a contributing editor for the newspaper.
 Mr. Glosserman has a J.D. from George Washington University, an M.A. from Johns Hopkins University’s School of Advanced International Studies (SAIS) and a B.A. from Reed College.

 Articles by Brad Glosserman